anielv95/llm-project/next-steps.md

 2024-12-27 12:49:53 -0600

-1. learn terraform to deploy the cloud infraestructure needed in AWS, Azure and GCP to have the docker images and the CI/CD pipelines in those cloud providers
+1. learn terraform to deploy the cloud infraestructure needed in AWS, Azure and GCP to have the docker images and the CI/CD pipelines in those cloud providers. done